Gladio: the swift sword of NATO

 It did not take long for Prime Minister Giulio Andreotti of DC, the famous Il Divo, to respond.
 On 1 August, he said before the lower house of the Italian parliament:

-“I consider it completely devoid of common sense to imagine that the Congress of the United States of America could authorise or, in any case, tacitly support a destabilisation operation conducted against a friendly and allied country such as Italy”.
+“I consider it devoid of common sense to imagine that the Congress of the United States of America could authorise or, in any case, tacitly support a destabilisation operation conducted against a friendly and allied country such as Italy”.

 Curiously, the next day the master of Italian politics made a mistake.
 Or he tried to cover up the Gladio affair by introducing ferment into the case with misleading testimony.
 The very next day, on 2 August, he admitted before the Commission for Extrajudicial Executions that he knew of the existence of a secret paramilitary, stay-behind type organisation called ‘Gladio’.
 However, he pointed out that, according to information received from the security services, this organisation ceased to exist in 1972.
 In doing so, he allocated a twelve-page file to the Intelligence and Security Services Commission on 18 October, which disappeared a few days later.
 A short while later, they reappeared in a modified version that did not indicate the complicity of the US services, the existence of the organisation’s funds or the control of the Italian intelligence services over it.